 Continuous assessment of practical and associated skills is an important feature of our GCSE course, in which pupils are given advance warning of the criteria they must satisfy to reach various levels.
 End of unit tests are used to determine the tier of exams for which they are entered at the end of Year 11.
 These exams are set and marked by the Examination Board.

 All three Sciences are offered at A Level.
-Pupils are required to reach a B grade in Science at GCSE to undertake one or more A-Level Science courses.
+Pupils are required to reach a grade 6:6 in Double award Science at GCSE to undertake one or more A-Level Science courses.
 Numbers fluctuate from year to year, with at least two sets in each subject.

 Pupils will sit the A level exams at the end of Year 13 and, with mock exams taking place in year 12.
 All three A-Level Sciences follow the AQA specifications which build on the style of the AQA GCSE courses.
 The syllabuses are very demanding in all respects and our experience indicates that students cannot afford to relax if they wish to achieve high grades.